New to The Street TV Announces Five Business Interviews, Episode #409, Airing on the Fox Business Network, Tonight, Monday, November 21, 2022, at 10:00 PM PT

 New to The Street airs tonight its business interviews with the following five (5) Companies:

 1).
-Ecology Solutions - The Sustainable Green Team (OTC: SGTM) ($SGTM) and VRM BioLogik Group, a Corporate documentary.
+Ecology Solutions - The Sustainable Green Team SGTM ($SGTM) and VRM BioLogik Group, a Corporate documentary.

 2).
-Social Media Protocol Ecosystem – Myriad Social (CRYPTO: MYRIA) ($MYRIA) interview with Pandu Sastrowardoyo, Ideator/Founder.
+Social Media Protocol Ecosystem – Myriad Social MYRIA/USD ($MYRIA) interview with Pandu Sastrowardoyo, Ideator/Founder.

 3).
-Green Energy Solutions – Bitech Technologies Corporation’s (OTCQB: BTTC) ($BTCC) ("Bitech") interview with Benjamin Tran, CEO.
+Green Energy Solutions – Bitech Technologies Corporation's BTTC ($BTCC) ("Bitech") interview with Benjamin Tran, CEO.

 About VRM BioLogik Group: